 Grad School Diary: Ask and Ye Might Receive

 We do not always get what we ask for.
 And personally I think this is excellent.
-I mean we do not always know enough to want what is best for us, seeing as none of us know the future.
-And sometimes, even when we know what is best, we desire that which corrupts, or that easy way which does not help us in the long run.
-There have been many moments in my life when I thought I wanted something, only to have it and wished otherwise.
-And the opposite is true, too.
+I mean we do not always know enough to want what is best for us.
+And sometimes, even when we know what is best, we desire that which corrupts, or the easy way which does not help us in the long run.
+There have been many moments in life when I thought I wanted something only to obtain it and wish otherwise.
+The opposite is true, too.
 But let's get back to the part of asking and receiving.
-I grew up fed on the biblical notion that to ask is to be words away from receiving.
-To ask and not receive is to be thus undeserving.
-I remember talking to a friend a while back, whom, also confused about not always receiving that which she had prayed for, says to me, but it is said "ask and thou shall receive."
+I grew up on the biblical notion that to ask is to be words away from receiving.
+Thus to ask and not receive is to be undeserving.
+I remember talking to a friend a while back, whom, also confused about not always getting what she had hoped for, says to me, but it is said "ask and thou shall receive."
 In other words why am I not getting that which has continually been my request?
 Am I undeserving?
 I did not have an answer for her then.
-But now I think I have something.
-It is not that it is guaranteed that we shall receive what we request, but that we have a better chance of acquiring or having our wishes met when we put out there what it is that we desire.
-So it is not ask and ye shall receive, but rather ask and ye might receive.
-However it seems true that we also sometimes get what we hope for but we are unable to recognize it as such.
-Which then suggests that we do not really know that which we seek.
+But now I think I have something: It is not that it is guaranteed that we shall receive what we request, but that we have a better chance of having our wishes met when we demand what we desire.
+So it is not "ask and ye shall receive," but rather "ask and ye might receive."
+Nevertheless, it seems also true that we sometimes get what we hoped for but do not recognize it as such because we didn't really know what we sought.